shreecore/SocketStudy/README.md

 3. File Transfer Protocol: Protocols like FTP (File Transfer Protocol) utilize socket programming for transferring files between a client and a server.
 4. Networked Games: Online multiplayer games rely on socket programming to facilitate communication between game clients and servers.
 5. RPC mechanisms: which allow processes to execute code on a remote server, often use socket programming for communication.

 ## Algorithm:

+### Server Algorithm

+1. Start the program.
+2. Create a socket using socket().
+3. Bind the socket to a specific IP address and port number using bind().
+4. Listen for incoming client connections using listen().
+5. Accept the client connection using accept().
+6. Send a message to the client using send().
+7. Close the connection.

+### Client Algorithm

+1. Start the program.
+2. Create a socket using socket().
+3. Connect to the server using the server IP address and port number with connect().
+4. Receive data from the server using recv().
+5. Display the received message.
+6. Close the connection.

+## PROGRAM:
 ### client
 ```
 # Import socket module